Mechanically Stabilized Earth Walls and Reinforced Soil Slopes

 - **You will receive a Continuing Education Unit (CEU) certificate upon successful completion of this course.
 (Note that CEU requirements for P.E. licence renewal vary from state to state.
 If your state registration board has any questions about the course, please have them contact Kathy Werrell (firstname.lastname@example.org; 302-831-4863).

-Dov Leshchinsky, PhD, is a professor of civil engineering at the University of Delaware (since 1982), contributing to research in the areas of slope stability engineering, soil reinforcing and ground improvement.
+Dov Leshchinsky, PhD, is Professor Emeritus of civil engineering at the University of Delaware (since 1982), contributing to research in the areas of slope stability engineering, soil reinforcing and ground improvement.
 He has developed design methods, including those for geosynthetic reinforced slopes and walls, that are being used internationally.
 Co-developer of software used by the USCOE, FHWA and private industry, Dr. Leshchinsky's commercial software - specifically MSEW and ReSSA, FoSSA, ReSlope, and GeoCoPS - has been used in the design of major structures around the world.
 His expertise is called upon in forensic studies of failed MSE walls, and he has taught numerous courses on MSE walls and slopes worldwide as well as NHI courses for state DOTs.
 Dr. Leshchinsky holds the PhD in geotechnical engineering from the University of Illinois at Chicago, as well as bachelor and master's degrees in civil engineering from the Technion-Israel Institute of Technology.
 Prior to joining Delaware's faculty, he was a research engineer with the Association of American Railroads.
 He has received numerous honors over the years, including the 2010 Martin S. Kapp Foundation Engineering Award from the ASCE, presented in recognition of "his innovative contribution to the unified method of design and analysis of earth retaining structures and slopes as well as the implementation of such technology through computer software and continuing education."

 7:30 a.m. continental breakfast